luizamarnet/SOM/README.md

 The aim of this project is to test applying the method of self organizing maps to images. <br/>
 Besides that two map plots were developed in the file som_plos.
 Both of them were inpired in plots used by the MATLAB plots for SOM ('plotsomhits' and 'plotsomnd').
 The SOM implamantation used here is the [MiniSom](https://github.com/JustGlowing/minisom).
+The encoders developed in my [autoencoder](https://github.com/luizamarnet/autoencoder) repository were used here to compress the images before clusterization.

 ## About the Project